awesto/django-shop/docs/customer-model.rst

 as guest (thus remaining anonymous), that order object *must* refer to a User object in the database.
-These kind of users would be regarded as fakes, unable to log in, reset their password, etc. The only information which must be stored for such a faked User, is her email address otherwise she couldn't be informed, whenever the state of her order changed.
+These kind of users would be regarded as fakes, unable to log in, reset their password, etc. The only information which must be stored for such a faked User, is her email address otherwise she couldn't be informed, whenever the state of her order changes.

 Django does not explicitly allow such users in its database models.
 But by using the boolean flag ``is_active``, we can fool an application to interpret such *guest visitors* as a faked anonymous